functorz-tech/momen_doc/data/data_model.md

 Click "Add" and define the table's properties:

-* Table Name: Cannot use names like "log," "column," "index," etc.
+* Name: Cannot use names like "log," "column," "index," etc.

 * Description: Description of the table, optional

-* Open permissions to all roles: Table permission management, when enabled, all roles have the permission to add, delete, modify, and query the table.
-For details, see: Permission Management
+* Turn on permissions for all roles: Table permission management, when enabled, all roles have the permission to add, delete, modify, and query.
+For details, see: [Permissions](https://docs.momen.app/release-and-growth/permissions)

 > For example, create a "post" table